Mongolia – Mt Malchin

 • Meals as indicated in itinerary

-• Accommodation: Local 3-star hotel in Ulaanbaatar and Ulgii (twin/triple sharing); tent (twin sharing) during trek
+• Accommodation: Local 4-star hotel in Ulaanbaatar, and Ulgii (twin sharing); tent (twin sharing) during trek

-• Camping equipment: Sleeping tent, dining tent, shower & toilet tent
+• Camping equipment: Sleeping tent, Sleeping bag & mat, dining tent, toilet tent (communal)

 • Trek support: Trekking guide(s), kitchen crew, and porterage services by camels